 The members of the Nominations and Compensation Committee are appointed by the Board and are three (3) in number, at least two (2) of whom are independent (in accordance with the criteria defined in Article 11.2 above).
 They shall be chosen from among the directors.
-Neither the Chairman nor the Chief Executive Officer, nor the Deputy Chief Executive Officers can be members of the Nominations and Compensation Committee.
+Neither the Chief Executive Officer, nor the Deputy Chief Executive Officers can be members of the Nominations and Compensation Committee.
 The chairman of the Nominations and Compensation Committee is appointed by the Board.

-However, the Chairman and the Chief Executive Officer are associated in the works of the Nominations and Compensation Committee.
+However, the Chief Executive Officer is associated in the works of the Nominations and Compensation Committee.

-Likewise, the Chairman, the Chief Executive Officer and the Deputy Chief Executive Officers can be asked to take part in meetings of the Nominations and Compensation Committee when the compensation policy for senior management executives who are not corporate officers is discussed.
+Likewise, the Chief Executive Officer and the Deputy Chief Executive Officers can be asked to take part in meetings of the Nominations and Compensation Committee when the compensation policy for senior management executives who are not corporate officers is discussed.